pcmv-dev/SBCloud/README.md

-remote="googledrive" # Name of rclone remote mount NOTE: Choose your encrypted remote for sensitive data media="vpsshare" # VPS share name NOTE: The name you want to give your share mount mediaroot="/mnt/user" # VPS share in your HOME directory
+remote="googledrive" # Name of rclone remote mount NOTE: Choose your encrypted remote for sensitive data media="vpsshare" # VPS share name NOTE: The name you want to give your share mount mediaroot="/mnt/user" # VPS share in your HOME directory puid="1000" # Your user ID guid="1000" # Your group ID
 ```
+> Get your ID in terminal by typing "ID username" replace username with your own

 ## Rclone Unmount Script